Optimal co-adapted coupling for a random walk on the hyper-complete-graph

-Let $\Lambda_i$, $1\leq i\leq n$, be independent unit-rate marked Poisson processes on $[0,\infty)$, with marks distributed uniformly on the set $\set{1,\dots,d-1}$.
-A simple symmetric continuous-time random walk $X$ on \hypK\ may be defined by increasing the $i^{th}$ coordinate of $X$ by $k$ (mod $d$) at incident times of $\Lambda_i$ for which the corresponding mark is equal to $k$.
-We write $\law(X_t)$ for the law of $X$ at time $t$.
+Let $K_n$ be the complete graph with $n$ vertices (labelled $0,1,\dots,n-1$) and let \hypK be the set of $d$-tuples of the form $(x(1),\dots,x(d))$ with $x(i)\in K_n$, $1\leq i\leq d$. $\hypK$ forms a group under coordinate-wise addition modulo $n$, and $K_2^d \equiv \hyp$.
+A simple symmetric continuous-time random walk $X$ on \hypK may be defined by moving the $i^{th}$ coordinate of $X$ to a different, uniformly chosen value at incident times of a unit rate Poisson process, independently of all other coordinates.
 The unique equilibrium distribution of $X$ is the uniform distribution on \hypK.

-Suppose that we now wish to couple two such processes, $X$ and $Y$, starting from different states.